Import Vector Data

 #2.4.2 Filter Color Control Characters

-Usage suggestion: Use regex to filter color control characters in the log to increase log readability.
+Recommendation: Use regex to filter color control characters in logs to improve readability.

 transforms: